dvirsamuel/NewtonRaphsonInversion/README.md

 ## Usage

-To run a fast Newton-Raphson inversion (using SDXL-turbo), you can simply run 'main.py':
+For a fast Newton-Raphson inversion (using SDXL-turbo), you can simply run 'main.py':

 ```
 python main.py